gtsli/grocery_e-receipt/README.md

+# Release Notes version Receipt Translator 1.0

+## New Software Features
+* Manually collected receipt data cleaning process
+* Synthetic data generation process
+* Initial trials of deep learning approaches to translate receipt data
+* Initial trials of edit distance to translate receipt data
+* Initial trials of gradient boosted decision trees to translate receipt data
+* API to connect to basic receipt parser and receipt translation machine learning models
+* Demo UI to showcase the functionality of the receipt translation machine learning models

+## Bug Fixes
+* Optimized edit distance approach by organizing the data into buckets and only searching through relevant buckets
+* Search functionality in UI only worked on some machines and not others-- now works on all machines

+## Known Bugs and Defects
+* The approaches contained in this release represent the initial research conducted in this area and are not ready for production/sale.
+They do, however, represent a good base from which to move forward
+* API receipt parsing is hard coded to read Publix receipts only and has only been tested with one Publix e-receipt since this is not the focus of the release
+* Due to a lack of available real world data, the machine learning approaches were trained using synthetic data.
+If real world data is obtained, the models should be retrained
+* We have only about 380 manually collected receipts for testing purposes.
+There is some inconsistency in matching each receipt item to USDA database items due to human error and variability

 # Introduction

 Over 100 million Americans are currently diagnosed with diabetes or prediabetes and this number is only expected to grow in the near future.
 Diabetes is often associated with a plethora of negative effects, including drastic unwanted changes in lifestyle, negative body image, and poor mental health.
 While lifestyle changes decrease the chance of a prediabetic patient becoming diabetic by 17%, the current standard practices for helping prediabetic patients make this jump (a brochure, food journaling, etc.) are either impersonal, distant, or time-consuming.
 Our client Gavin Max, experienced businessman and entrepreneur, has conducted extensive market research and inquiry to create the Personal Virtual Inventory (PVI) project, the future tool for aiding prediabetic individuals in making healthy dietary decisions.